dabstractor/qmk-window-notifier/Readme.md

-# Hyprland QMK Window Notifier
+# QMK Window Notifier

-A specialized Rust application that detects active window changes in Hyprland and sends this information to QMK keyboards, enabling dynamic layer switching and command execution based on the active application.
+A specialized Rust application that detects active window changes in supported environments (Hyprland and macOS) and sends this information to QMK keyboards, enabling dynamic layer switching and command execution based on the active application.

 ## Overview

-Hyprland QMK Window Notifier bridges the gap between Hyprland (a dynamic tiling Wayland compositor) and QMK-powered keyboards.
+QMK Window Notifier bridges the gap between supported environments (Hyprland and macOS) and QMK-powered keyboards.
 It monitors window focus changes and transmits application class and title information to your keyboard, enabling context-aware layer switching and feature toggling.

 This tool is part of a broader ecosystem I've created:
 - **[qmk-notifier](https://github.com/dabstractor/qmk-notifier)**: QMK module that receives commands and handles layer/feature toggling on your keyboard
 - **[qmk_notifier](https://github.com/dabstractor/qmk_notifier)**: Desktop application that sends commands to your keyboard via Raw HID
-- **hyprland-qmk-window-notifier** (this tool): Wayland application that detects window changes in Hyprland
+- **qmk-window-notifier** (this tool): Application that detects window changes in supported environments

 ## Features

-- Seamless integration with Hyprland's event system
+- Seamless integration with Hyprland's event system and macOS
 - Real-time window focus change detection
 - Automatic transmission of application class and window title to QMK keyboards
 - Minimal resource footprint